Overview – Evening / Adult Program

 A Unique Flexible Opportunity to Earn your Bachelor Degree

-Evening Bachelor Degree Program at Catawba College serves busy working adults who want to earn a college degree in the evening, or to take courses for professional development.
+The Evening and Online Bachelor Degree Program at Catawba College serves busy working adults who want to earn a college degree in the evening or fully online.
+If a degree isn't your goal, you can take evening or online courses for professional development.
 Our flexible work-friendly format allows adult students to enroll as a full-time student while maintaining full-time employment.

 If you are returning to school as an adult, our program is designed for you.
 Special advisers and orientation programs will help you get started.

 The Evening Adult Bachelor Degree Program offers three degrees with six majors:

 Bachelor of Business Administration (B.B.A.) is our flexible adult business bachelor degree with one or more of the following concentrations: